breard-r/acmed/README.md

 ## Build from source

 In order to compile ACMEd, you will need the [Rust](https://www.rust-lang.org/) compiler and its package manager, Cargo.
-The minimal required Rust version is 1.39.0, although it is recommended to use the latest stable one.
+The minimal required Rust version is 1.40.0, although it is recommended to use the latest stable one.

 ACMEd depends OpenSSL 1.1.0 or higher.

 On systems based on Debian/Ubuntu, you may need to install the `libssl-dev`, `build-essential` and `pkg-config` packages.

 On Alpine Linux, you may need to install the `openssl-dev` and `alpine-sdk` packages.
-Since Alpine Linux 3.11 you can use the `rust` and `cargo` packages from the community repository.
-Older versions of Alpine Linux will require you to install Rust 1.44 or later using rustup.
+Since Alpine Linux 3.12 you can use the `rust` and `cargo` packages from the community repository.
+Older versions of Alpine Linux will require you to install the stable version of Rust using rustup.

 ```
 $ make